Ehsan-Mosaddeghi/the-wild-oasis/README.md

 # The Wild Oasis

-### A project with ReactJS, StyledComponents, ContextAPI and...
+### A project with ReactJS, StyledComponents, ContextAPI, React Query and Supabse.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.